-9th Annual Course on the BBB in Drug Development 2018 (Leiden, The Netherlands)
+11th Course on the BBB in CNS Drug Development Online

-Following the previously successful ones, the 9th Annual Course on the BBB in CNS Drug Development is organized in 2021 as a 5 half-days online course!
+Following the previously successful ones, the 11th Annual Course on the BBB in CNS Drug Development is organized in 2021 as a 5 half-days online course!

-There is a high unmet medical need in the treatment of CNS diseases and this problem is getting worse as the number of people suffering from CNS diseases is growing.
+There is still a high unmet medical need in the treatment of CNS diseases and this problem is getting worse as the number of people suffering from CNS diseases is growing.
 This implies that there is a huge market for new CNS drugs.
 However, the development of new CNS drugs is notoriously difficult.
-For a proper CNS effect the drug should have the ability to cross the BBB and then to reach the relevant target site within the CNS by adequate intra-brain distribution.
-Also drugs that are aimed to have a peripheral action, but may bear risks for CNS side effects can be better optimized with more knowledge on BBB transport and CNS side effect site distribution.
+For a proper CNS effect, the drug should have the ability to cross the BBB and then to reach the relevant target site within the CNS by adequate intra-brain distribution.
+In addition, drugs that are aimed to have a peripheral action but may bear risks for CNS side effects can be better optimized with more knowledge on BBB transport and CNS side effect site distribution.